On the Dualizability of Fusion 2-Categories

 \subsection{Results}

-Working over an arbitrary base field $\mathds{k}$, one can consider compact semisimple 2-categories.
+Working over an arbitrary field $\mathds{k}$, one can consider compact semisimple 2-categories.
 This notion was introduced in \cite{D5}, and categorifies that of a finite semisimple 1-category over $\mathds{k}$.
 Further, it specializes to that of a finite semisimple 2-category over algebraically closed fields of characteristic zero.
 We may then consider a compact semisimple tensor 2-category $\mathfrak{C}$, that is a monoidal compact semisimple 2-category whose objects have duals.
 This generalizes to an arbitrary field the concept of a multifusion 2-category.
 Further, there is a notion of compact semisimple $\mathfrak{C}$-module 2-category.
-We will mostly be interested in the following refinement of this notion:\ A compact semisimple module 2-category is said to be \textit{separable} if it is equivalent to the 2-category of modules over a separable algebra in $\mathfrak{C}$ (in the sense of definition \ref{def:separable} below).
-These objects were studied in \cite{D8}, where an intrinsic characterization was established.
-Our first and most central result is the following theorem, which categorifies theorem 3.3 of \cite{DSPS14} (see also \cite[Section 3]{ENO2}).
+We will mostly be interested in the following refinement of this notion:\ A compact semisimple module 2-category is said to be \textit{separable} if it is equivalent to the 2-category of modules over a separable algebra in $\mathfrak{C}$.
+These objects were studied in \cite{D8}, where an intrinsic characterization was established:\ Under mild technical assumptions, a compact semisimple $\mathfrak{C}$-module 2-category is separable if and only if the associated 2-category of $\mathfrak{C}$-module 2-endofunctors is compact semisimple.
+Our central result is the following theorem, which categorifies theorem 3.3 of \cite{DSPS14} (see also \cite[Section 3]{ENO2}).